Bleiburg repatriations: Number of victims

-In 1991, the Croatian government established the Commission on Establishment of Wartime and Post-war Victims of the Republic of Croatia, which gathered data on the human losses of Croatia during the Second World War.
-Geiger notes that the Commission practiced a selective approach, focusing mostly on documenting Croat victims, primarily those not registered in previous Yugoslav censuses of victims.
-In 1999, the commission published the preliminary data of their research for the territory of the Republic of Croatia.
-The data lists 13,300 persons who lost their lives at Bleiburg and on the "Way of the Cross" which includes 5,503 members of the Ustaše militia, 3,101 Croatian Home Guards, 2,492 unclassified members of the Croatian Armed Forces, and 2,204 others or unidentified.
+In 1991, the Croatian government created the Commission for Determining Wartime and Postwar Victims of the Republic of Croatia, led by Vice Vukojević, a member of the Bleiburg Honor Guard, who claimed Jews ran the Ustaše Jasenovac death camp.
+The Commission selectively focused on documenting Croat victims on the NDH side, since they were not registered in previous Yugoslav victim censuses.
+In 1999, the commission published data listing 13,300 mostly Croats from Croatia and Bosnia and Herzegovina, who lost their lives related to Bleiburg.
+83% of these were members of NDH armed forces, including 5,503 Ustaše, 3,101 Croatian Home Guards and 2,492 unclassified members of the Croatian Armed Forces.
+The remaining 2,204 were listed as "other or unidentified".
 The data for persons "killed outside of combat" is not categorized by year of death.
-The commission cited that, according to Slovenian estimates, there were around 190,000 victims in the graves in Slovenia alone.
+The commission cited that, according to Slovenian estimates, there were around 190,000 victims in the graves in Slovenia alone (Mitja Ferenc, in charge of uncovering postwar graves in Slovenia, later stated that the number of victims is fewer than 100,000, in the tens of thousands).
 The commission was dissolved in 2002, and no further governmental research was conducted.